sovunia-hub/sovunia-hub/README.md

 <h2> :technologist: &nbsp;About Me: </h2>

-I'm a junior data scientist from Russia
+I'm a data scientist from Russia

 - 📖 I'm studying at RTU MIREA (applied computer science, data management), graduating in 2025.
 - 📊 Exploring Data Science and Machine Learning, with a focus on predictive analytics and data visualization.